-On receipt of Provisional membership, the therapist is advised to log onto the IASLT website (www.iaslt.ie) and commence their online CPD portfolio.
+On receipt of provisional membership, the therapist is advised to log onto the IASLT website (www.iaslt.ie) and commence their online CPD portfolio.
 The provisional member should use this tool to store details of all continuing professional development they undertake as part of this process.
 All CPD engaged in should be recorded with reflections.
 A minimum of 30 credits must be completed.
 Reflections on aspects of the period of supervised practice may also be recorded here if the provisional member wishes.
-Activities must address the provision of clinical services specific to your Scope of Practice in Speech and Language Therapy in the area to which you are returning to work.
+Activities must address the provision of clinical services specific to your scope of practice in speech and language therapy in the area to which you are returning to work.
 Courses or activities that are not related to the specific area of practice will not be accepted.
 A report must be printed from the system and submitted to the IASLT office alongside the return to full membership plan and the appropriate competency form.
-A provisional member is also advised to familiarise themselves with the IASLT CPD Standards, 2018.
+A provisional member must also comply with the IASLT CPD Standards, 2018 (edited 2023).